francescomaiomascio/francescomaiomascio/README.md

   />
 </p>

+---

 ## Support

 This is independent, long-term research.

-If you are interested in runtime-level system design, execution governance, and infrastructure for intelligent systems:
+If you are interested in execution-level system design, runtime governance, and AI infrastructure, you can support the work below.

 <p align="center">
   <a href="https://github.com/sponsors/francescomaiomascio">